relay-tools/relay-hooks/docs/RelayHooks-Introduction.md

   * **useQuery**: it is the same as `useLazyLoadQuery` but does not use suspense, it allows you to use hooks without having to migrate the application in concurrent mode and its return is the same as the QueryRenderer HOC
   * **useRefetch**: it is the same as `useRefetchable`, allows you to migrate the Refetch Container without changing the fragment specifications
   * **conditional useQuery & useLazyLoadQuery**: added `skip`: [Optional] If skip is true, the query will be skipped entirely
+  * **observe the execution of the query in the network in useQuery & useLazyLoadQuery**: added `fetchObserver`: [Optional] A fetchObserver can be passed to observe the execution of the query in the network

 * why use relay-hooks?